Privacy Policy

 Cyient personnel that use, disclose, request, or have access to PHI in order to carry out their work-related functions are required to undergo the prescribed training to permit them to carry out functions in compliance with HIPAA.
 Training for employees with access to PHI will be provided within a reasonable period of time after their date of assignment to the relevant project.
 Where applicable, such personnel will be required to take a refresher training annually and at additional times as determined by the Privacy Officer.

-• Cyient will not make unsolicited marketing calls to a person who has said that they don’t want those calls.
-In other words, there is a right to opt out, and you cannot call someone who has objected to or opted out of marketing calls;
+- Cyient will not make unsolicited marketing calls to a person who has said that they do not want those calls.
+In other words, there is a right to opt out, and no calls will be made to someone who has objected to or opted out of marketing calls.

-• Cyient will not make it difficult to opt out, for example by asking customers to complete a form or confirm in writing.
-As soon as a customer has clearly said that they don’t want the calls, they must stop; and
+- Cyient will not make it difficult to opt out, for example, by requiring customers to complete a form or confirm in writing.
+As soon as a customer has clearly expressed that they do not want the calls, they must stop.

-• If a customer objects or opts out at any time, their details will be suppressed as soon as possible.
-Cyient will ensure not to simply delete their details entirely, otherwise there is no way of ensuring that such calls to them are not made again.
+- If a customer objects or opts out at any time, their details will be suppressed as soon as possible.
+Cyient will ensure not to simply delete their details entirely, as this would prevent proper record-keeping to ensure such calls are not made again.

 16. Complaints and Comments